The-Ronin-Project/contract-rest-patient-management-api/README.md

-# Template Project for REST Contracts
+# Patient Management Service

-This repo contains an example of a REST contract repository, to be used as a template repository in GitHub.
+This repo contains the REST contract(s) for interacting with the Patient Management Service.

 # Tools